lewdry/tinytaxonomy/readme.md

 { "name": "Leaf Node (The Sentence or Word)", "value": 1 }
 ]
 }

+Step 6.5: Dendrogram Cutoff (Optional, enabled by default) Instead of forcing a single root that merges all clusters at arbitrarily high distances:

+- **Compute the merge height distribution** across all internal nodes
+- **Auto-select a cutoff** at the 85th percentile (configurable) or at the first significant "gap" in the height distribution
+- **Produce multiple top-level clusters** when nodes above the cutoff would otherwise weakly connect unrelated branches

+This gives a cleaner, more interpretable taxonomy where unrelated concepts remain separate instead of being artificially merged.
 ## Implementation details (high level)

 The main pipeline implemented in a worker is: